-Once all of the interviews have been transcribed, data analysis will begin.
-Regent University in Virginia will be one of the universities analyzing the interviews.
+Data analysis has begun!
+Regent University in Virginia is one of the universities analyzing the interviews.

-Simultaneously, we will begin a comprehensive review of existing resources for Christian parents of LGBT children.
+Simultaneously, we have begun a comprehensive review of existing resources for Christian parents of LGBT children.
 This will help us determine what resources are helpful for parents and what resources are harmful for parents.
 The results of this resource review will be compiled into a webpage as a guide for parents.

 Phase Three and Beyond: Curriculum Development and Trials

 After the data has been analyzed we will begin developing a myriad of resources for Christian parents.
 We are still determining exactly what forms these resources will take but we will have a multimedia approach that most likely includes print media, video media, guide books for churches/pastors/individual parents, and web resources.
 We will test and refine these resources through leading pilot support groups for Christian parents of LGBT children here in Chicago.

 At this point we have completed all of the interviews that we plan to conduct.
 However, if there is a resource that has been particularly helpful to you in your journey as a Christian parent of an LGBT or questioning child then we would love to hear from you.
 If you are a counselor or professional who works with Christian parents then we would love to interview you about your work.
 Finally, you can financially support the completion of the Parent Resource Initiative here: http://www.themarinfoundation.org/giving/ Please check “On behalf of” and enter PRI for “Tribute Name”.